mdbauer/new-site/content/teaching.md

 ### Empirical Asset Pricing, Ph.D.
 Course, UC Berkeley, Haas School of Business

-Together with [Martin Lettau](https://sites.google.com/view/martinlettau/home) I am teaching the 2nd year Ph.D. course "Empirical Asset Pricing" at the [Haas School of Business](https://haas.berkeley.edu/).
-Martin teaches the first half of the course, focusing on equity markets, predictability of stock returns, and cross-sectional asset pricing.
-I teach the second half of the course, focusing on bond markets, the term structure of interest rates, and macro-finance linkages.
-This year, in 2025, is the second time we're teaching this course together.
+Together with [Martin Lettau](https://sites.google.com/view/martinlettau/home) I taught the 2nd year Ph.D. course "Empirical Asset Pricing" at the [Haas School of Business](https://haas.berkeley.edu/).
+Martin's first half of the course focused on equity markets, predictability of stock returns, and cross-sectional asset pricing.
+My half of the course covered bond markets, the term structure of interest rates, and macro-finance linkages.
+We taught this course together in 2019 and 2025.

-{{< icon name="download" pack="fas" >}} [Download syllabus](/files/Syllabus_PHDBA239FC_Part_2.pdf)
+{{< icon name="download" pack="fas" >}} [Download syllabus for 2025](/files/Syllabus_PHDBA239FC_Part_2.pdf)

 ### Empirical Methods in Finance, MFE Course, UC Berkeley, Haas School of Business